-Make a list of subjects and prioritise them based on the marks allotted to them.
-Now, create a timetable with distribution of subjects.
+Make a list of subjects and prioritize them based on the marks allotted to them.
+Now, create a timetable with the distribution of subjects.
 Note that, if the distribution is not prepared, then you usually end up learning random topics, which may lead to confusion at the end.

 Start reading all the chapters and prepare short notes on all important points.
 In this way, your revision is also complete.
 These short notes will also be useful for your last-minute revision.

 Solve objective type (especially numerical) questions as much as possible.

 While solving problems, students must have a balance between speed & accuracy.

 It may not be possible to cover the entire syllabus.
 Whatever topics you decide to study, make sure that you know everything about it.